Last updated on February 18th, 2021 at 05:57 pm

 Do you remember Shake ‘n Bake?
 It’s a seasoned coating mix for chicken or porkchops.
 When you bake the meat with this coating, it tastes like fried chicken or porkchops.

 Shake ‘n Bake is a time-saver since it has a blend of seasonings already pre-packaged, but we’ve got something we think you’ll like even better.
-We’ve come up with a homemade Shake and Bake coating for chicken (or pork) that’s a low-carb version of the original.
+We’ve come up with a homemade low-carb Shake and Bake coating for chicken (or pork).
 It saves money, and we think it tastes better too.
 When you try this baked chicken recipe with our low-carb Shake and Bake, I bet it will become a family favorite.

 In our recipe, we’re using drumsticks, since just about everyone loves them.
 This is perfect for picnics or get-togethers of any kind, or a weeknight dinner at home.